erfianugrah/image-resizer-2/docs/development/codebase-refactoring.md

 }
 ```

 This document will serve as the blueprint for the full codebase refactoring effort.
-Each phase will be tracked and updated as implementation progresses.